9610kanger/android_kernel_samsung_exynos9610_yuuki/README.md

 ## Source References and Contributors

-Mint Kernel will **never** be possible without the unwavering work of these awesome people.
+Yuuki Kernel will **never** be possible without the unwavering work of these awesome people.
 I have tried my best to keep their authorships on the commit history.
 Thank you very much!

  - [Cruel Kernel for the Galaxy S10/Note10](https://github.com/CruelKernel/samsung-exynos9820/) (@evdenis)
  - [GaltsGulch for the OnePlus 7 series](https://github.com/RealJohnGalt/GaltsGulch-sm8150) (@RealJohnGalt)